Newry Southern Relief Road - overview

 The link below provides guidance for landowners, residential property owners, agricultural property owners and business property owners who are impacted by road schemes.

-Following publication of the draft Statutory Orders and the EIAR a formal period of consultation will take place.
-This consultation will provide an opportunity for anyone who wishes to express an opinion on the EIAR or to object to the making of the Orders.
-This is currently scheduled for Spring 2024.
+Following publication of the draft Statutory Orders and the EIAR a formal period of consultation will commence on 21stJanuary 2025.
+This statutory consultation period will last for 6 weeks, closing on 4th March 2025.
+It provides an opportunity for anyone who wishes to express an opinion on the EIAR or to object to the making of the Orders.

 Prior to completion of the final design stage the Department held a Community Information Event in Newry Leisure Centre in October 2023 which provided an opportunity for stakeholders to view the emerging final scheme proposals for the NSRR.